mlabs-haskell/godot-cardano/docs/Shop Tutorial.md

 Here we are:

 - Adding a minting constraint: `mint_cip68_pair` makes sure that the generated TX mints a valid pair of CIP68 tokens (in this case, one reference token and multiple fungible user tokens).
-- Adding two paying constraints: `pay_cip68_ref_token` sets the destination address of the reference token to the shop script. `pay_cip68_user_tokens_with_datum` does the same, while also specifying the datum the output should have (the owner’s PubKeyHash).
+- Adding two paying constraints: `pay_cip68_ref_token` sets the destination address of the reference token to the ref lock script. `pay_cip68_user_tokens_with_datum` sets the destination address of the user tokens to the shop script, while also specifying the datum the output should have (the owner’s PubKeyHash).
 Notice that the first constraint conveniently sets the datum of the reference token: this is necessary for any CIP68 reference token, so it is handled automatically.

 This function should also be a good example of all the points at which errors may be reported via `Result`s in the process of building, signing, and submitting a transaction.